trainart/linux3/3-5-Mailserver.md

 >

 > IMPORTANT!
-When configuring MailClient specify username as `tester` without domainname,
+When configuring Mail Client specify username as `tester` without domainname,
 > since we use Linux users as test users.
 > In production nowadays mailbox users are generally not related to Linux users,
 > but are created separately in some database, like MySQL.